lj3954/quickemu-rs/README.md

 Create and manage macOS, Linux, and Windows virtual machines

-The project's documentation, including usage, installation, and configuration instructions, can be found in [here](https://quickemu-rs.lj3954.dev/).
+The project's documentation, including usage, installation, and configuration instructions, can be found [here](https://quickemu-rs.lj3954.dev/).

 ## Licensing